 - Canvas Student.
 The app has similarities to Blackboard.
-A student can get access to their coursework, submit school assignments, and have the ability to access the test grades scored and get online assignment help.
+A student can get access to their coursework, submit school assignments, have the ability to access the test grades scored, and get online assignment help.

 - Duolingo.
 It models itself along the line of proving itself as the best platform for learning a foreign language.
-The app provides classes in thirty-five different languages and can assist learners to speak, listen, write, and read good vocabulary and grammar of a particular language.
+The app provides classes in thirty-five different languages and can assist learners in speaking, listening, writing, and reading good vocabulary and grammar of a particular language.

 - Google Drive.
 You can use this platform to store information, and it makes it ideal for tasks such as term papers or other shared working documents.